Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 *clk_freq: 1GHz

-Comparing the API and LLI throughputs:
+Comparing the API and LLI throughput:
 ![Fig. 5](./images/api_vs_lli.PNG "API vs. LLI Throughput")

-* LLI provides a better throughput than API for the same `burst_cnt`
+* LLI provides a better throughput than API for the same `burst_cnt`.
-* The throughput "saturates" at around `burst_cnt` = 64
+* The throughput "saturates" at around `burst_cnt` = 64.

 ## Conclusions
-The AI Engine API is intended to improve productivity by increasing the level of abstraction, relative to the low-level intrinsics.
+The AI Engine API is intended to improve productivity by increasing the level of abstraction relative to the low-level intrinsics.
-![Fig. 6](./images/api_vs_lli_table.PNG "API vs LLI Table") We recommend using the AI Engine API, and only use low-level intrinsics to squeeze out more performance to meet target specifications.
+![Fig. 6](./images/api_vs_lli_table.PNG "API vs LLI Table") We recommend using the AI Engine API and only low-level intrinsics to achieve more performance to meet target specifications.

 Throughput may be improved using the following techniques:

-* Reduce function call ovehead by processing as many samples within the function as possible
+* Reduce function call overhead by processing as many samples within the function as possible.
-* For floating-point accumulation, use 2 accumulators with low-level intrinsics
+* For floating-point accumulation, use two accumulators with low-level intrinsics.

 Can the throughput be improved even further?

 * Floating-point allows 8 MACs per cycle.
-Using 32-bit fixed-point coefficients with 16-bit data allows 16 MACs per cycle, potentially doubling the throughput.
-16-bit fixed-point coefficients with 16-bit data allows 32 MACs per cycle, potentially quadrupling the throughput.
-16-bit fixed-point coefficients with 8-bit data allows 64 MACs per cycle, potentially improving the throughput by 8x.
+Using 32-bit fixed-point coefficients with 16-bit data allow 16 MACs per cycle, potentially doubling the throughput.
+16-bit fixed-point coefficients with 16-bit data allow 32 MACs per cycle, potentially quadrupling the throughput.
+16-bit fixed-point coefficients with 8-bit data allow 64 MACs per cycle, potentially improving the throughput by 8x.
-* Assuming that we stick with a floating-point implementation, doubling the number of processed samples *and* the number of AI engines (i.e., 2 AI engines, each processing 8 samples from a 16-sample window) *may* double the throughput.
+* Assuming that we stick with a floating-point implementation, doubling the number of processed samples *and* the number of AI Engines (That is, two AI Engines, each processing eight samples from a 16-sample window) *may* double the throughput.

 # Support